AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/create-publish-model.md

 ### Explore the Product Recommendations Recipe

-In Adobe Experience Platform], navigate to **[!UICONTROL Models]** from the left navigation column, then select **[!UICONTROL Recipes]** in the top navigation to view a list of available Recipes for your organization.
+In Adobe Experience Platform, navigate to **[!UICONTROL Models]** from the left navigation column, then select **[!UICONTROL Recipes]** in the top navigation to view a list of available Recipes for your organization.

 ![](../images/models-recipes/model-walkthrough/recipe-tab.png)